You are currently viewing Engineering Materials: A Comprehensive Guide

 – Deoxidized High Phosphorus (DHP) Copper: DHP copper has a higher phosphorus content than phosphorized copper, providing enhanced resistance to corrosion.

-– Beryllium Copper: This alloy contains a small percentage of beryllium and exhibits excellent strength, conductivity, and resistance to fatigue.
+– Beryllium Copper: This alloy contains a small percentage of beryllium and exhibits excellent strength, conductivity, and fatigue resistance.

 – Copper-Nickel Alloys (Cu-Ni): These alloys, known for their excellent corrosion resistance in marine environments, have varying percentages of copper and nickel.